gitnacho/NativeScript/tests/app/ui/layouts/wrap-layout.md

 ```

 ## Creating a WrapLayout

-{%snippet wrap-layout-new%}
+{% snippet wrap-layout-new %}

-## Setting the orientation of a wrap-layout.
+## Setting the orientation of a wrap-layout

-{%snippet wrap-layout-orientation%}
+{% snippet wrap-layout-orientation %}